Skyvern-AI/skyvern/README.md

 This quickstart guide will walk you through getting Skyvern up and running on your local machine.

 ## Prerequisites

+### :warning: :warning: MAKE SURE YOU ARE USING PYTHON 3.11 :warning: :warning:
 Before you begin, make sure you have the following installed:

 - [Brew (if you're on a Mac)](https://brew.sh/)